April 7th – 6.45am – Paris, Gare Du Nord.

 Track your progress

-It is vital that you monitor your progress.
+You must monitor your progress.
 You need to learn if what you are doing is working or not.
 Keep adjusting until you start to get the results you want.
 Once you feel you have achieved your goal, reward yourself.
-That’s really important!
+That’s important!
 You need to transform your achievement into a positive moment stored in your brain.
 A moment that you can retrieve later when you are striving towards your next achievement.

 By modelling excellence in ourselves, by coaching ourselves to move beyond our comfort zone, we teach the brain that little repetitive changes will become a positive habit and shape your new you.
 Most leaders have become exceptionally good at coaching themselves and devising routines.
 They create a methodology and they stick to it because they know it works.